 Although a noble goal, historians question the motives behind assimilation and whether US leaders truly desired assimilation.
 Private documents from Jefferson clearly stated his desire to force natives off their lands in favor of white settlers regardless if they assimilated or not.2

 Nations that did not assimilate were seen as “savages” and forced off their lands via war and land cession treaties.
 The Battle of Tippecanoe in 1811 was fought in the northwest frontier as a result of discontent over white encroachment and the failure of the US to honor prior treaties.

 The Five Civilized Tribes were all located in the American South and Southeast.
-These tribes overwhelmingly chose to eventually assimilate into American culture as the nations were simply tired of war.
+These tribes tired of endless warfare and overwhelmingly chose to eventually assimilate into American culture.

 Certainly not all members favored assimilation and many clung to their traditional ways.
 These members either fought—as in the case of the Creek War and the important Battle of Horseshoe Bend in 1813—or agreed to move westward on their own.1